 Family Visits to Le Parc de Merlet

-We have had some lovely family excursions to the Parc de Merlet, and local schools and clubs make regular pedagogical visits.
+We have had some lovely family excursions to the Parc de Merlet, and our boys’ local school makes regular pedagogical visits.
 There are plenty of activities and events taking place here over the summer holidays, so do check the official website for details.

 We have only ever visited during the springtime/summertime, but we are keen to take part in one of the winter snowshoe excursions!